VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Working definitions for this chapter

 The remainder of this chapter uses the following definitions.
-For more detail, and possible alternative definitions, see [A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.
+For more detail, and possible alternative definitions, see the chapter [A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.

 ### Access Code